hiteshgeek/phpdoc_generator/README.md

   - Generates and updates PHPDoc blocks for functions, methods, and classes.
   - Preserves user-written docblock content, including multi-line summaries and descriptions.
   - Robust handling of edge cases and formatting.
+  - Full support for PHP 8 union return types and parameter types.

 - **Custom `@settings` Block Integration** _(for Accrete Globus Technology only)_